Books like 'Dreams So Fleeting'

 The Irish Family Secret by Daisy O'Shea

 Rated: 4.50 of 5 stars · 23 ratingsThe sweeping hills and emerald hedgerows seem to dance in the pale Irish sun.
 Home after far too long, Ginny takes a deep breath and tries to shake off the past.
 She’s hidden the truth for years.
-And when Ruari looks at her, his long lashes shading his green eyes, she knows she can’t reveal it now... -
+And when Ruari looks at her, his long lashes shading his green eyes, she knows she can’t reveal it now.
+Her secret would destroy him, as much as it would her…... -

 Fantastic book recommendations by romance book lovers for romance book lovers.